 Rule Number 1 of Grocery on a Budget is shopping with a list.

 So, the first step to adhering to Rule #1 is to actually make a monthly grocery list on a budget.
 I’m talking about a physical piece of paper that you use as a manual of what goes into your shopping cart.

-Not only do you need to write down all of the items, but you should indicate on your list the anticipated cost of said items and whether or not you have a coupon (more about coupons in a minute!).
+Not only do you need to write down all of the items, but you should indicate on your list the anticipated cost of each item and whether or not you have a coupon (more about coupons in a minute!).

 I’ve made lists on used envelopes, Post-it notes and scratch pads.
 It doesn’t matter where you jot your list, but it should be written down.
 If you like organization (which is so key to staying on budget!), then you might like the grocery list template in my Meal Planner Printable Kit (that is also included in my bigger Complete Budget Planner Kit).